Teradata/developer-resources/docs/manage-ai-unlimited/index.md

 - [Add collaborators](/docs/manage-ai-unlimited/add-collaborators.md)

-## Administrator
+## Admin

-The user who [set up AI Unlimited](/docs/install-ai-unlimited/setup-ai-unlimited.md) is the administrator.
+The user who [set up AI Unlimited](/docs/install-ai-unlimited/setup-ai-unlimited.md) is the admin.

 - [Change overall settings](/docs/manage-ai-unlimited/change-settings.md) ***(will explain this better - what does this really mean)***